-- May 8, 2004 -- "Beyond the Gates of Splendor" is shown during the Wheaton College
+- May 8, 2004 -- "Beyond the Gates of Splendor" was shown during the Wheaton

-alumni weekend.
-This film project, which includes footage from the Wheaton campus, chronicles
+College alumni weekend.
+This film, which included footage from the Wheaton campus,

-the amazing story of the Waodani Indians, the missionaries (Nate Saint, Jim
+chronicled the story of the Waodani tribe and the missionaries -- Nate Saint, Jim

-Elliot, Peter Fleming, Ed McCully, & Roger Youderian) who gave their lives to reach them with
+Elliot, Peter Fleming, Ed McCully, and Roger Youderian -- who gave their lives trying to reach

 - May 9, 1760, Nicolaus Ludwig von Zinzendorf, the founder of the Unitas Fratrum (Moravian

-Brethren Church), dies in Herrnhut, Germany (b.
+Brethren Church), died in Herrnhut, Germany (b.
 1700).
-By the time of his death the Moravians
+By the time of his death, the Moravians

 - May 10, 1845 -- The Southern Baptist Convention established a Board of Foreign Missions